Skip to content

 Some people may have problems with other senses such as:

-changes in the sense of hearing such as becoming more sensitive to certain sounds
+• changes in hearing such as becoming more sensitive to certain sounds

 • need help with your personal care